Iris Wheeler: Iris returns

 A complication arose when a woman named Paulina Cantrell (Cali Timmins) arrived in Bay City and claimed to be Mac's daughter.
 Iris did not want another person to battle over her family's wealth.
 She paid Jake McKinnon (Tom Eplin) to prove Paulina was a liar.
 By this time, Rachel and Iris were on good terms and she did not want Rachel to know about her scheme against Paulina, who Rachel had welcomed into the family.
 Jake blackmailed Iris, telling her he would expose her to Rachel if she did not pay up.
 When Jake was shot, Iris was one of many suspects.
 Jake fell into a coma and, with no other witnesses, the perpetrator remained unknown.
 Jake's ex-wife, Marley Hudson (Anne Heche), was charged with his attempted murder.
 It turned out that Paulina had shot Jake, but this was never exposed, because rather than turn her in, Jake blackmailed Paulina into marriage to get his hands on the Cory fortune.
 At their wedding, Iris acknowledged Paulina (now played by Judi Evans) as her sister, though she was disgusted that Jake was now a part of her family.
 Dennis (now played by Chris Bruno), who Iris had had limited contact with over the years, came to town for the wedding and he agreed to start over with his mother.

 For a period of time, Iris mellowed out.
 She formed a close relationship with Dennis and got along well with her family.
-She became engaged to Lucas (John Aprea), but they broke up when he returned to his ex-wife, Felicia Gallant (Linda Dano).
+She became engaged to Lucas (John Aprea), who comforted her in the aftermath of Mac's passing, but they broke up when he returned to his ex-wife, Felicia Gallant (Linda Dano).
 She later dates Spencer Harrison (David Hedison) for a year, but they broke up when they realized they did not want a commitment from each other.
 Iris next began dating Hank Kent (Steve Fletcher), who was unlike any man Iris had ever been with.
 Hank was working-class and unimpressed with Iris's high-class lifestyle.
 Iris formed a close bond with Hank's young son, Tommy (Cory Lee Rogers), who playfully called her "I.W."
 Iris tried to settle into a domestic life with the Kents, but it soon became apparent it was not for her.
-Overtime, Iris became so caught up with her family's problems that Hank had enough and broke off their engagement.
+Over time, Iris became so caught up with her family's problems that Hank had enough and broke off their engagement.

 Iris also became a grandmother when Dennis had a baby with Russ's daughter, Olivia Matthews (Allison Hossack).
 At first, she did not like the idea of Dennis having a baby with Olivia, who she believed was a gold digger, and tried to pay her off.
 When Iris saw how much Dennis wanted to be in the baby's life, she became more supportive.
 Olivia left town and gave birth to their daughter, Sarah.
 Iris comforted Dennis, who was devastated he could not see his daughter.